scp-2032/learngit/readme.txt

 git for experiment
 expriment for commit
 git has a mutable index called stage
-Git tracks changes of files
+Git tracks changes of file